shorooqsaad/Project-1-Predicting-Bike-Sharing-Patterns-NN/README.md

 10-Validation loss should be less than 0.18

-As we can see, the Training loss = and the Validation loss= which is great but you can observe that the model overestimates bike ridership in December because it hasn't had sufficient holiday season training examples.
+As we can see, the Training loss = 0.07and the Validation loss=0.15 which is great but you can observe that the model overestimates bike ridership in December because it hasn't had sufficient holiday season training examples.
 The predictions generally are quite accurate, though!